ali-v-1985/observability-example/docs/observability-architecture.md

     participant M as Micrometer
     participant L as Logback
     participant O as OpenTelemetry
+    participant P as Pyroscope Agent
     participant AL as Alloy
     participant MI as Mimir
     participant LO as Loki
     participant T as Tempo
+    participant PY as Pyroscope
     participant G as Grafana

     U->>A: GET /hello?name=John